PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Chughtai Museum.
 MA Rahman Chughatai (1897-1975) was originally from Lahore and studied in London.
 The gallery was in the process of changing the show and I was kindly let into a new exhibition of several black and white etchings.
 He was best known for his watercolors which were not exhibited.
 He was also an avid collector of art from all over the world.
 Free

-.
+FORT and SHALAMAR GARDENS in Lahore.
 World Heritage Site.
 These are two masterpieces from the Mughal civilization, a fusion of Islamic, Persian, Hindu, and Mongol sources (from whence the name Mughal derives) that dominated the Indian subcontinent for several centuries.

-Two distinct royal complexes are 7 km. from each other.
+Two distinct royal complexes are 7 km from each other.
 They evolved during the 16th and 17th centuries.

 Shalimar Gardens, constructed by Shah Jahan in 1641-2 is a Mughal garden, layering Persian influences over medieval Islamic garden traditions, and bearing witness to the apogee of Mughal artistic expression.

 The Shalimar Gardens cover 16 hectares and are arranged in three terraces descending from the south to the north.
-Enclosed by a crenelated wall of red sandstone, the square upper and lower terraces are of equal size and divided into quadrants by a water channel with 106 and 153 fountains respectively.
+Enclosed by a crenellated wall of red sandstone, the square upper and lower terraces are of equal size and divided into quadrants by a water channel with 106 and 153 fountains respectively.
 The narrower, intermediate terrace has 152 fountains around a central dancing platform with musician halls on each side.
 None of the fountains were active, unfortunately.

-Tombs of Jahangir, Asif Khan and Akbari Sarai,
+Tombs of Jahangir, Asif Khan and Akbari Sarai, Lahore.
+Tentative WHS (14/12/1993).

 Jahangir’s tomb.
 A single-story, square structure, with a platform, tall octagonal corner towers, and a projecting entrance bay in the middle of each side.
 The exterior has a red sandstone facing with rich panel decoration inlaid with marble decorative motifs.
 The four corner towers, with white marble cupolas, rise in five stages to a height of 100 feet with a zigzag inlay of white and yellow marble: the building is divided into a series of vaulted compartments.
 The interior is embellished with floral frescoes, delicate inlay work (pietra dura), and brilliant marble intarsia of various colours.
 The marble cenotaph with its delicate and colourful Pietra dura is engraved with the ninety-nine attributes of Allah.